Hollyoaks Later series 5: Development

 Marianne Buckland, commissioning editor for Channel 4, said that the series would be "more dark and dangerous than ever" due to Brendan appearing.
 Smithwick explained that the series is "very much an exploration of the Bradys - what makes them who they are as individuals, but also as siblings".
 Smithwick said that Joel and Walker's participation in the storyline gives way to a "whole host of material that [the audience] will not be able to miss".
 She went on to add that the past of the Brady family will be explored which will include the introduction of Brendan and Cheryl's grandmother.
 Scanlan has said that the series "builds very, very nicely throughout all five episodes".
 He explained that during the concluding episodes of Hollyoaks Later will take the "storyline to a new level of darkness and black comedy".
 He added that the series will feature "some very daring stuff, very ballsy stuff that I don't think has ever been done on Hollyoaks before", explaining that he does not believe Hollyoaks has "been this graphic".
 Scanlan said that the storyline throughout the series escalates and is a "hard-hitting, right in your face" storyline.
-On how Brendan is effected, Scanlan explained the episodes "catapult the character into actions that you just wouldn't expect".
+On how Brendan is affected, Scanlan explained the episodes "catapult the character into actions that you just wouldn't expect".

 On 5 September 2012 it was announced the fifth series of Hollyoaks Later would air nightly from 17 September to 21 September at 10pm.
 A trailer for the series was later released, followed by a 12-minute preview of the first episode on E4.com on 14 September.